-Sociologist and activist Mary McIntosh (1936-2013) passed away in 2013, at the same time that Sinead Wheeler was cataloguing newly-received papers into her archive at LSE Library.
+Sociologist and activist Mary McIntosh (1936-2013) passed away at the same time that Sinead Wheeler was cataloguing newly-received papers into her archive at LSE Library.
 Mary’s papers reflect the great deal of ground covered in her research and activism, including gay rights, women’s liberation and race equality.
 Mary McIntosh was an early member of the Gay Liberation Front, which was founded at LSE in 1970.

 Mary made an initial deposit of her personal archive with LSE in 2001.
 Beyond the documentary facts of her work and activism, the notes and correspondence (both personal and ‘business’) carry a lot of Mary’s good humour, energy and determination.
 The most recent deposit before her death was prompted by a general sort out in preparation for a house move.

 “Sadly Mary McIntosh died this January and will be much missed by friends and colleagues.
 I last saw her in Spring 2012 when I went to collect several boxes of papers including some records of the Feminist Review Collective.
 Fortunately her legacy will continue in her work and her papers.”
 Sue Donnelly, LSE Archivist, 2013